aragon/AGPs/AGPs/AGP-X.md

 ## Description of desired Association policy change

-The Aragon Association will stop using all Alphabet Inc. (GOOGL, GOOG) or Alphabet Inc.-owned (e.g. Google) services by July 1, 2019 and require all Flock teams to do the same.
-Any Flock teams that are still using Alphabet Inc. or Alphabet Inc.-owned services after July 1, 2019 will not be eligible for funding from the Aragon Association or the Aragon Network.
+The Aragon Association will close its accounts on all Alphabet Inc. (GOOGL, GOOG) or Alphabet Inc.-operated (e.g. Google) services by July 1, 2019 and require all Flock teams to do the same.
+Any Flock teams that still have accounts on Alphabet Inc. or Alphabet Inc.-operated services after July 1, 2019 will not be eligible for funding from the Aragon Association or the Aragon Network.

 ## Motivation for changing this Association policy